leomccormack/Spatial_Audio_Framework/README.md

 2. Install [Intel MKL](https://software.intel.com/en-us/articles/free-ipsxe-tools-and-libraries).

-Linux users may link against a custom [Intel MKL](https://software.intel.com/en-us/articles/free-ipsxe-tools-and-libraries) library to fufil the BLAS/LAPACK requirement.
-Add the global pre-processor definition: "SAF_USE_INTEL_MKL".
+3. The required "**saf_mkl_custom.so**" file may be generated using Intel's custom dll builder.

-3. The required "**saf_mkl_custom.so**" may be obtained by first placing the "dependencies/saf_mkl_list" file in:
+4. First copy the included "dependencies/saf_mkl_list" file to this folder:

 ```
 /opt⁩/intel⁩/compilers_and_libraries/linux/mkl⁩/tools⁩/builder⁩
 ```

-To generate and copy this library to a system path folder, use the following commands (root permissions required):
+5. To generate and copy this library to a system path folder, use the following commands (root permissions required):

 ```
 cd /opt⁩/intel⁩/compilers_and_libraries/linux/mkl⁩/tools⁩/builder⁩